rafgraph/react-interactive/README.md

   1. `onMouseClick` or `onTap`
   * `onClick`
 * `onStateChange`
-* `setState` for Interactive is called next, with the following hooks passed in as a callback to `setState`, after `setState` finishes they will be called in the follow order:
+* `setState` for Interactive is called next, with the following hooks passed in as a callback to `setState`, after `setState` finishes they will be called in the following order:
   1. `onLeave` callback for state being left
   * `onEnter` callback for state being entered